nelci592/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/angular-report-viewer/how-to-use-angular-report-viewer-with-angular-cli.md

-Use the report viewer selector in the AppComponent template:
+Use the report viewer selector in the AppComponent template:#_HTML_

 ````
 <tr-viewer
     [containerStyle]="viewerContainerStyle"